lonewolftechnology/godot-dojo/dojo-starter-godot-project/README.md

 ## Overview

-This project provides a foundational setup for integrating the **DojoC GDExtension** within a Godot game.
+This project provides a foundational setup for integrating the **GodotDojo GDExtension** within a Godot game.
 It utilizes the vanilla **Dojo-Starter** contract from https://github.com/dojoengine/dojo-starter to showcase basic functionalities.
 This document serves as a comprehensive guide to understanding and utilizing this project.

 ## Project Structure